Resident Licensing Guidelines/Requirements

 The applicant must obtain a Certificate of Pre-Licensing Education Completion from an approved pre-licensing provider before taking the exam.
 The certificate must be dated and signed by the provider/instructor and match the requested examination.
 Approved Pre-Licensing Education provider courses may be viewed at www.sircon.com/indiana.

 You may submit your application for licensure to the Department online at anytime after completing pre-licensing study (if necessary).
 The application fee is $40 for each of the following resident licenses: Life; Health; Life and Health; Property and Casualty; Personal Lines; Consultant; and Title.
 For the application fee for a Public Adjuster license see Public Adjuster section on this page.
-Submit your application for licensure online through either www.sircon.com/indiana or www.NIPR.com.
+Submit your application for licensure online through either www.sircon.com/indiana or www.NIPR.com. *All license application fees are nonrefundable and nontransferable.
 You may then begin to solicit insurance of the type for which you received a license.
 If your application is denied, you will be notified in writing as to the reason for such denial.